19th-Century Bookcloth online workshop

 - Strainer or screenprinting screen for wheat starch paste

-- Large stainless steel or enameled cooking pot for scouring--preferably one that is not used for food preparation.
+- Large stainless steel or enameled cooking pot for scouring, about 12 quarts --preferably one that is not used for food preparation.
 A stock pot is a good choice, they can often be thrifted.

 - Scrap bookboard, old credit card, or mini squeegee for applying wheat starch paste